 Eating well is everything.
-We are here to help you bring delicious healthy meals to your table.
+We are here to help you bring delicious, affordable and healthy meals to your table.

 Treat your kitchen as if it is your own family restaurant.
-Make the most of your budget and ensure your family eats well by planning your meals for the week.
-Start with finding recipes your family will enjoy.
-Then, get the kids involved by having them help you select recipes and plan the shopping list.
+Start by creating a budget.
+Then, get the kids involved by having them help you select recipes, plan meals for the week, and create a shopping list.

-Make a shopping list to help you focus on what you need at the moment, save money and waste less.
+A shopping list will help you focus on what you need at the moment, save money and waste less.
 If you like to write your list on paper, take a picture of it with your smartphone in the event you leave your paper list at home.
 Or, start a habit of entering your shopping list in your smartphone so you have it whenever you go out.

-- Start by looking to see what you already have on hand and use that as the starting point to build your menu
+- Go through your cabinets, refrigerator and freezer to see what you already have on hand and use that as the starting point to build your menu

 - Think of your plate as you plan meals.
 Keep in mind that half of your plate should be filled with fruits and vegetables.

-- Think about what dishes make for great leftovers and make extra to save time and money.
+- Think about what recipes make for great leftovers and make extra to save time and money.

 - Consider lower cost plant-based protein sources, such as legumes (beans, lentils and dried peas), tofu and nut butters that offer great taste at a good price.